Coin collecting is one of the oldest hobbies around.

 These are odd types of coins to collect — the kinds you’re not likely to find in your pocket change.
 But they’re real American coins, and you can add them to your coin collection if you’ve got a few bucks on hand.

-There are many other types of interesting coins you can find as a coin collector — coins you’ll probably never find if you’re looking through pocket change.
+There are many other types of interesting coins you can find as a coin collector — coins you’ll probably never find if you’re looking through spare change.
 They include:

 Pretty awesome, huh?
 Many of these interesting modern coins listed just above weren’t even available just a few years ago, and now they’re around for coin collectors anywhere to enjoy.